-We have developed the following program in a bid to do just that.
+Silverpond developed the following program in a bid to do just that.

-Python Office Hours
+Step 1: Python Office Hours

-Dates: Various before 5th september
+Dates: Various before 5 september 2018

-Location: VIrtual & Silverpond, Melbourne CDB
+Location: VIrtual & Silverpond, Melbourne CBD

-One of the few prerequisites for the Deep Learning Workshop is competency in the programming language python.
+One of the few prerequisites for the Deep Learning Workshop is competency in the programming language Python.
 This allows for the focus of the workshop to be on Deep Learning concepts and practical examples.

-Deep Learning Workshop
+Step 2: Deep Learning Workshop

-Location: Zendesk, Melbourne CDB
+Location: Zendesk, Melbourne CBD

-An intuitive understanding of the components of machine learning systems
+- An intuitive understanding of the components of machine learning systems

-Introduction to building neural networks in TensorFlow and TFLearn
+- Introduction to building neural networks in TensorFlow and TFLearn

-Clear understanding of convolutions and representation learning
+- Clear understanding of convolutions and representation learning

-Experimenting with a model that learns representations of words
+- Experimenting with a model that learns representations of words

-Practical real-world model development in TensorFlow
+- Practical real-world model development in TensorFlow

-Location: Virtual and Melbourne CDB
+Location: Virtual & Melbourne CBD